 Teachers!
 Are you looking for fun ways to integrate STEM in your classroom?
 Below are dozens of free lesson plans to help your students embrace STEM education.

 New!
 Featured Activity: S’mores Solar Oven!

-Name Grade Subject Description 10th-12th grade Chemistry
+Name Grade Subject Description 6th-12th grade Environmental Science

 The focus of these lessons is to explore how gases are different than the other states of matter and how gases react in response to changes in temperature, pressure, and volume.
 Students will interact with a lesson that they have not completed before, but a topic that they might have developed questions about in their real-life: What happened to all of the basketballs between the months of July and December?
 Students will construct a series of investigation using both online platforms and in-person labs.
 They will be required to work in both an individual and a group setting performing labs and creating a final poster presentation explaining the phenomenon.

 6th grade Science

 For this lesson, students will design a prototype to answer the question: How can I design a solution to mitigate the impact of an invasive species in my state?
 They will conduct research on their chosen species, contact experts, and follow the engineering design process to design their solution.

 This lesson plan can be completed fully online and is designed for distance learning.
 Students will follow along and engage with a Nearpod presentation on career infographics.
 Each student will then use various online resources to research and design an infographic for an art and design career of their choice.

 4th grade Science

 Working in groups, students will use the engineering design process to create a home using solar panel energy.
 Students will be able to reflect on the use of solar energy and relate it to their own homes.